 One of the ways we'll be meeting some of the characters is through small group presentations.
 In your guide on page 13 there is a list of characters.
 When we are done tonight, you will sign up for the one you want to work on with your friends.

-Your assignment is to write a 5-minute presentation to perform as a group.
-You'll study the passages listed for your character, work through the questions on the worksheet, and then put together a creative way for the rest of us to learn about him or her.
-It is a group presentation of the story from the character's perspective.
+Your assignment is to write a five-minute presentation to perform as a group.
+It can be a spoken word piece, a song, a monologue, play, etc. You'll study the passages listed for your character, work through the questions on the worksheet, and then put together a creative way for the rest of us to learn about him or her.
+It is a group presentation (spoken word, song, monologue, play, etc.) of the story from the character's perspective.